 ROG Phone 3 pumps thunderous audio from its front-firing speakers.
 There’s a long list of audio credentials that Asus boasts of and these include Dirac’s HD Sound, Hi-Res Audio certification, good quality codec support (aptX adaptive, aptX HD, LDAC, AAC), and the AudioWizard customizable equalizer.

 We frequently use loudspeaker audio on our phones, especially while gaming and the ROG Phone 3 offers an unparalleled experience.

-ROG Phone 3 Review: Verdict
+Asus ROG Phone 3 Review Verdict – Should you buy it?

 ROG Phone 3 is what we expected it to be.
 It’s the most powerful phone available in the world and shall very well remain to be for a considerable time to come.
 It’s quite clear that Asus has put considerable thought and effort into embellishing game-centric features that it advertises, and all of these sum up to make ROG Phone 3 a glorious gaming device.

 In fact, the sheer amount of customization options and the thoughtful design alone should make it a defacto choice for people who prioritize gaming.